PragyanJyotiDas/AmpaNova/README.md

 Running the Simulation

-1. Open `draft23.asc` in LTspice.
+1. Open `Main_circuit.asc` in LTspice.
-2. Ensure the required `.asy` custom symbol files are placed in the appropriate folder.
+2. Ensure the required `.asy` and `draft23symbiol.asc` files are placed in the appropriate folder.
 3. Use `.tran 60m` to view meaningful analog behavior over time.
 4. Use **voltage probes** to examine waveforms at key nodes.
 5. Move the input signal to the desired circuit block to test its individual response.